A family of symmetric functions associated with Stirling permutations: Connections and future directions

 \subsection{Open questions}

-Theorems \ref{theorem:exponentialcompositional} and \ref{theorem:exponentialmultiplicative} say that the symmetric functions $SP^{(1)}_{n}(\xx)$ and $SP^{(2)}_{n}(\xx)$ are involved in the computation of multiplicative and compositional inverses of power series.
+Theorems \ref{theorem:exponentialmultiplicative} and \ref{theorem:exponentialcompositional} say that the symmetric functions $\SP^{(1)}_{n}(\xx)$ and $\SP^{(2)}_{n}(\xx)$ are involved in the computation of multiplicative and compositional inverses of power series.
+According to Theorem \ref{theorem:stirlingsymmetricfunctionsarebases} these functions are generators of $\Lambda_{\QQ}$.
 They are also the generating functions for the M\"obius invariants of the maximal intervals of the posets $B_n^w$ (Theorem \ref{theorem:mobiusset}) and $\Pi_n^w$ (Theorem \ref{theorem:mobiuspartition}), respectively.
-The symmetric function $SP^{(2)}_{n}(\xx)$ is the dimension generating function of the multilinear components of the free multibracketed Lie algebra (Theorem \ref{theorem:liemu}) and the generating function (viewed in the $p$ basis expansion) of the generalized Weil-Petersson volumes of the moduli space $\overline{M_n}$ (Theorem \ref{theorem:modulispaces}).
-The question now is to understand whether some or all of these results extend to the more general family of symmetric functions $SP^{(r)}_{n}(\xx)$ for $r \ge 3$.
+They are the dimension generating functions of the multilinear components of the free colored exterior algebra (Theorem \ref{theorem:exteriormu}) and the free multibracketed Lie algebra (Theorem \ref{theorem:liemu}).
+Finally, $\SP^{(2)}_{n}(\xx)$ is the generating function (viewed in the $p$ basis expansion) of the generalized Weil-Petersson volumes of the moduli space $\overline{M_{0,n}}$ (Theorem \ref{theorem:modulispaces}).
+The question now is to understand whether some or all of these results extend to the more general family of symmetric functions $\SP^{(r)}_{n}(\xx)$ for $r \ge 3$.

-\begin{question} Is there a more general family of posets $P(n,r)$ such that the weighted generating function for the M\"obius invariant of maximal intervals is given up to sign by $SP^{(r)}_{n}(\xx)$ as in Theorems \ref{theorem:mobiusset} and \ref{theorem:mobiuspartition}? \end{question}
+\begin{question} Is there a more general family of posets $P(n,r)$ such that the weighted generating function for the M\"obius invariant of maximal intervals is given up to sign by $\SP^{(r)}_{n}(\xx)$ as in Theorems \ref{theorem:mobiusset} and \ref{theorem:mobiuspartition}? \end{question}

-\begin{question} Is there any combinatorial context where the functions $SP^{(r)}_{n}(\xx)$ are meaningful for any $r \ge 3$?
-Are there formulas similar to equations (\ref{equation:exponentialmultiplicativeinverse}) and (\ref{equation:exponentialcompositionalinverse}) for the $SP^{(r)}_{n}(\xx)$ when $r\ge3$? \end{question}
+\begin{question} Is there any combinatorial context where the functions $\SP^{(r)}_{n}(\xx)$ are meaningful for any $r \ge 3$?
+Are there formulas similar to equations (\ref{equation:exponentialmultiplicativeinverse}) and (\ref{equation:exponentialcompositionalinverse}) for the $\SP^{(r)}_{n}(\xx)$ when $r\ge3$? \end{question}